MissclickStudios/Projecte3/Docs/conventions.md

 # C++ Coding Style Conventions

-Here it is a list with some of the conventions used in this project template:
+Here it is a list with some of the conventions used in this project:

 ## Project Conventions: